scruss/AVHershey-OTF/README.md

 # AVHershey-OTF

-**NB: This is a preliminary release, and each font file does not contain enough character glyphs for useful typesetting.
+**NB: This is a preliminary release, and most font files do not contain enough character glyphs for useful typesetting.
 As is, this distribution is _not yet_ recommended for the general user.**